Akshay1420S/Satellite-Image-Segmentation/README.md

-Certainly!
-Here's an updated version of the README.md file content for a Google Colab project:

 # Satellite Image Segmentation

 This project focuses on satellite image segmentation using deep learning techniques.
 The goal is to accurately classify and segment different objects and regions within satellite imagery, enabling various applications such as land cover mapping, urban planning, and environmental monitoring.